-Connect a detector to the Model 2241-2 by using the cable provided; firmly pushing the connectors together while twisting clockwise until the connector latches (one quarter-turn).
+Connect a detector to the survey meter by using the cable provided; firmly pushing the connectors together while twisting clockwise until the connector latches (one-quarter turn).
 The diagram to the left illustrates how this is done.
-Next, place the DETECTOR SELECTOR switch in the appropriate position.
+Next, place the detector selector (INT/EXT) switch in the desired position.

 Turn the OFF/SCALER/RATEMETER switch to the RATEMETER position.
 Notice that the display goes through an initialization sequence.
-The display will show all 8s with decimal points.
+The display will show all "8"s with decimal points.
 Check to make sure all segments display, as illustrated in the diagram to the left.